Raquele-Crotti/nomster/README.md

   ```
   $ rails server -b 0.0.0.0 -p 3000
   ```
-In the second terminal window, type following command to move into Splurty folder:
+In the second terminal window, type following command to move into Nomster folder:
   ```
   $ cd /vagrant/src/nomster
   ```
-Set up web development pipeline: create new Github repository create project in heroku and then deploy it to heroku
+Set up web development pipeline:

+  create new Github repository

+  create project in heroku and then deploy it to heroku